 1982 Part 61, Private Pilot

 Dr. Tulinda Larsen is CEO and Founder of Skylark Drone Research, a Women Owned Enterprise.
 She has turned her research from commercial aviation to the emerging drone industry.
-She specifically is analyzing options for integration of drones into air traffic management and commercial air space.
+She specifically is analyzing the large unmanned aviation vehicle (UAV) and urban air mobility (UAM) markets.
 She is also an insured and licensed Part 107 Remote Pilot in Command.
 Currently, Dr. Larsen is serving as Executive Director of Deseret UAS, a nonprofit in Utah focused on the large UAV and emerging UAM market.

 She is an Adjunct Professor in the School of Business, Embry Riddle Aeronautical University, Worldwide Campus.